Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/README.md

 DELETE FROM configuration_group WHERE configuration_group_id = @DPUgID;

 ## Settings
-The module is now set through the admin, more instructions to be added later.

-As of Version 3.2.0 the settings include the following configuration options

 - Dynamic Price Updater Status 	true - Allow disabling DPU globally.
 - Dynamic Price Updater Version 	3.2.0 - Radio button style presentation of installed version
 - Dynamic Price Updater Version Check? 	true - Allow DPU to check for latest ZC issued version?